perfah/Rustland-old/README.md

  - [x] On-demand like creation of window layouts
  - [x] Automatic circular window tiling
  - [x] Background wallpapers, window gaps and layout transitions
+ - [x] Command for showing an overview of the layout (the different workspaces)
  - [x] Tag system for referencing items in the layout, e.g. both '@focused' and '@firefox' references Firefox should it be the focused application in your layout
- - [x] Some network transparency (via TCP) allows for potential interaction with the compositor from various applications/platsforms.
+ - [x] Some network transparency (via TCP) - allows for potential interaction with the compositor from various applications/platsforms.
  - [ ] Configution and customization
  - [ ] Window decorations: borders, etc..
- - [ ] Snapshots for saving and loading layouts
+ - [ ] "Snapshots" for saving and loading layouts
- - [ ] Layout interaction: resizing windows, ..
+ - [ ] Layout interaction: resizing windows with mouse, keyboard shortcuts..
+ - [ ] Floating windows

 Interesting directions this project could take
 ----------------------------------------------

-* Dbus integration (for plugins)
+* Dbus integration (for plugins perhaps)
+* More advanced network transparancy
-*
+* Lockscreen

 rlctl, a compositor interaction utility
 ---------------------------------------